 The proposed development site was split across the existing Pelham Campus with the residential scheme located on the eastern side of Pelham Street and the buildings to the west of Pelham Street extended to provide an improved facility for the existing college.

-Involved from the outset, we were able to provide input into the initial design and inform the masterplan for both the residential and education elements of the scheme.
+Involved from the outset, and working closely with ECE, we were able to provide input into the initial design and inform the masterplan for both the residential and education elements of the scheme.
 Negotiations with the local council were ongoing throughout the pre-application stage to agree a suitable methodology to assess the highway impact of the proposals.

 One of the most important considerations within our work was the impact of the increased pedestrian activity in the vicinity of the site as well as the impact of vehicles travelling to alternative destinations on the local road network following the closure of the college car park.